Have you ever wondered, “is an engagement session really necessary?”

 Here is the thing, we really need to keep everyone happy on an engagement shoot day.
 Obviously, right?
 Right.
 If you spend more than, oh say 5 or 6 minutes with me we will probably stop off for a good cup of coffee.
 Because, hey, if we’re going to be friends and all… NOTE: this especially applies if we’re scheduling a sunrise engagement shoot. 😉

-Reason number 5: The sign in Album.
+Reason number 5: The sign-in Album.

 Swoon, swoon.
 I wish at this point in your reading you could pick up a sign-in album and fully appreciate the beauty that it is to behold.
 Oh man, this may be my favorite reason.
 A sign-in album is my favorite way to display your engagement images at your wedding.
-It’s a super gorgeous album that when laid flat would have an image, or a spread of images on one side and the other is blank and ready for guests’ notes and signatures.
-I LOVE this option because it allows your guests to see the beautiful engagement images that we made, something they wouldn’t ordinarily be seeing, share with them some of your story before the wedding day and it allows you to capture your loved one’s well wishes on something that is going to be classic and not go out of style.
+It’s a super gorgeous album that when laid flat would have an image, or a spread of images on one side, and the other is blank and ready for guests’ notes and signatures.
+I LOVE this option because it allows your guests to see the beautiful engagement images that we made, something they wouldn’t ordinarily be seen, share with them some of your love story before the wedding day and it allows you to capture your loved one’s well wishes on something that is going to be classic and not go out of style.
 As ‘cute’ as all those Pinteresty sign-in ideas are, where are you going to stack 300 cards, fingerprint paintings, glass ornaments, etc. in real life?
 Exactly.
 In case you couldn’t tell, I adore these albums.